datarevenue-berlin/OpenMLOps/README.md

-# Open MLOps - A Production-focussed Open-Source Machine Learning Framework
+# Open MLOps - A Production-focused Open-Source Machine Learning Framework

 Open MLOps is a set of open-source tools carefully chosen to ease user experience of conducting machine learning experiments and deploying machine